TotalKrill/snet/README.md

 # snet

-snet is a small tool that connects to a serialport and then forwards everything it collects from there to tcp sockets
+snet is a small tool that connects to a serialport and then forwards everything it collects from there to tcp sockets, the main difference to ser2net is that this allows multiple accesses in both directions, and that this does a lot less and is less mature :)

-Its unsecure and its only one-directional for the moment, there are currently no plans to fix that
+Its unsecure so only run on trusted networks on non-critical things, its just a raw connection to the serialport, meaning every byte is forwarded in both directions.
+Telnet works as a client for simple things such as watching the output

+I might write a client that emulates a serialport on the client side...

 [![Latest version](https://img.shields.io/crates/v/snet.svg)](https://crates.io/crates/snet)
 ![License](https://img.shields.io/crates/l/snet.svg)